Diptarkaa/cryptonite_taskphase_Diptarka/PonderingPaths.md

 cd /usr/share/build-essential
 /challenge/run

-#6. implicit relative paths, from /
+# 6. implicit relative paths, from /

 cd /
 challenge/run

-#7. explicit relative paths, from /
+# 7. explicit relative paths, from /

 cd /
 ./challenge/run

-#8. implicit relative path
+# 8. implicit relative path

 cd /challenge
 ./run

-#9. home sweet home
+# 9. home sweet home

+/challenge/run ~/f

+`the argument has to be in the home directory and cannot be more than 3 characters long`